Countries

 Santali vs Esperanto Difficulty

 The Santali vs Esperanto difficulty level basically depends on the number of Santali Alphabets and Esperanto Alphabets.
 Also the number of vowels and consonants in the language plays an important role in deciding the difficulty level of that language.
 The important points to be considered when we compare Santali and Esperanto are the origin, speaking countries, language family, different greetings, speaking population of these languages.
 Want to know in Santali and Esperanto, which language is harder to learn?
-Time required to learn Santali is Not Available while to learn Esperanto time required is 6 weeks.
+Time required to learn Santali is 44 weeks while to learn Esperanto time required is 6 weeks.